Kevin-Jay-Roberts21/matlab_axon_research/README.md

 myelinated_HH_model.m
 A Backward Euler discretization of the Hodgkin Huxley Partial Differential Equation where the 4 variables (capacitance, radius, sodium conductance and potassium conductance) are modified to functions of space.
 Here we may consider axons of a much smaller length and radius, and include the functions of space in an attempt to understand ion channel distribution and mimic myelinated axons.

+Additionally, the plotter.m file is used to plot multiple lines and animation of data saved from the three .m codes described above.